mateusluizfb/ruby-markdown-parser/README.md

     </ul>
     ```

-- If any HTML is given as an input, the output will be the HTML itself
+- If any HTML is given as an input, the output will be the HTML itself.
+Example:
   ```
     <div> <span> Hello There </span> </div>
   ```